-To request a pre-motion conference, the movant shall file a letter to the Court, not exceeding 5 pages double-spaced, absent prior permission from the Court, setting forth the basis for the anticipated motion.
-Opposition letters, not exceeding 5 pages double-spaced, absent prior permission from the Court, shall be submitted within 5 business days after receipt of the movant's letter.
+Except for discovery-related motions (see Rule 4(D)), to request a pre-motion conference, the movant shall file a letter to the Court, not exceeding 5 pages double-spaced, absent prior permission from the Court, setting forth the basis for the anticipated motion.
+Opposition letters, not exceeding 5 double-spaced pages, absent prior permission from the Court, shall be submitted within 5 business days after receipt of the movant's letter.
 No reply letters will be permitted absent prior permission from the Court.
 As applicable, the parties must also comply with the additional rules set forth below for motions seeking a default judgment, motions to dismiss, discovery-related motions, motions for summary judgment, or motions for temporary restraining orders.
 Thereafter, the Court shall notify the parties of the date set for the pre-motion conference.